Valdobbiadene: a landscape imbued in the history of Prosecco

 THROUGH ITS WORDS

-Ca’ del Sole Prosecco production is made only from Glera grape, grown between Conegliano and Valdobbiadene on splendid and steep 300-400 metre hills of volcanic origin, the traditional area of the finest Prosecco wines.
+Ca’ del Sole Prosecco production is made only from Glera grape, grown in the area of Valdobbiadene on splendid and steep 300-400 metre hills.
+This is the traditional area of the finest Prosecco wines.

-The classic process for sparkling wine making is the Charmat-Martinotti method which yield Brut, Extra Dry (the traditional and most popular version) and Dry versions depending on residual sugar concentration after fermentation in autoclaves..
+The classic process for sparkling wine making is the Charmat-Martinotti method which yield Brut, Extra Dry and Extra Brut versions depending on residual sugar concentration after fermentation in autoclaves..